Mfigueira/weigh-me/README.md

 ## What is this?

 This is WeighMe!
 A Web -Mobile Styled- Application to help you keep tracking of your weight over time.

-I developed it as my 'CS50's Introduction to Computer Science' Final Project.
-Inspired in solving some of my parents problems with tracking their weights.
+I started developing it as my 'CS50's Introduction to Computer Science' Final Project, inspired in solving one of my parents problems with tracking their weights.

 Here's a short video [presentation](https://www.youtube.com/watch?v=r1dwkZt882o).